Swaminathan Gurumurthy: Influence on the AIADMK

 In a tweet published in December 2017, Gurumurthy referred to Chief Minister Edappadi K. Palaniswami and Deputy Chief Minister O. Panneerselvam as "impotent leaders" for their action against the supporters of T. T. V. Dhinakaran, when All India Anna Dravida Munnetra Kazhagam lost the Radhakrishnan Nagar Assembly constituency Polls.
 Later, he said he had used the term "impotent" in a political context.
 Tamil Nadu Fisheries Minister D. Jayakumar said he would take legal action against Gurumurthy, if necessary, for his grossly offensive views.

 Gurumurthy fuelled a controversy in November 2019 when he claimed in a speech that he was the one who ignited revolt in the AIADMK party, which prompted Tamil Nadu Deputy Chief Minister O. Panneerselvam to carry out 'dharmayudham' (a war for justice) after Jayalalitha's passing in 2017.
 Gurumurthy also revealed that he told O. Panneerselvam that he was not "man enough" to take on V. K. Sasikala's faction after J. Jayalalithaa's death.
-He continued to criticize the ruling government of AIADMK, calling it "a gang of robbers.
+He continued to criticise the ruling government of AIADMK, calling it "a gang of robbers.
 This received him criticism from the AIADMK.
 Later, he clarified that he only said that why the AIADMK workers were so spineless for prostrating at Sasikala's feet.
 This created yet another round of criticisms.